 - 1. Write a C program to read and Calculate item prices used in party and divide the expenses amount in friends equally in C using Structures. - 2.
 Write a C program to calculate the length of the string using pointer. - 3.
 Write a C program to simulate the working of Tower of Hanoi problem for N disks, print the total number of moves taken by the program. - 4.
 Write a C program to create a file for N number of Employees; it should contain Emp.
 No., Name of the Employee, Basic Salary, DA, Total Salary. - 5.
 Write a C program to demonstrate the working of stack of size N using an array.
 The operations to be supported are 1.
 PUSH 2.
 POP 3.
 DISPLAY. - 6.
 Write a C program to convert an Infix Notation to Postfix Notation. - 7.
 Write a C program to convert and Infix Notation to Prefix Notation. - 8.
 Write a C program to simulate the working of an ordinary Queue using an array.
 Provide operations QINSERT, QDELETE and QDISPLAY. - 9.
 Write a C program to implement Double Ended Queue using Array data structure. - 10.
 Write a C program to implement Circular Queue - 11.
 Write a C program to implement Priority Queue - 12.
-Write a C Program to implement Single Linked List. - 13.
-Write a C program to implement Double Linked List. - 14.
-Write a C program to implement Sequential Search Technique using static array & pointers. - 15.
-Write a C program to implement Binary Search Technique using dynamic array. - 16.
-Write a C program to sort a given list by bubble sort. - 17.
+Write a C Program to Create and display Singly Linked List. - 13.
+Write a C program to sort a given linked list by bubble sort. - 14.
+Write a C program to implement Dubbly Linked List. - 15.
+Write a C program to implement Sequential Search Technique using static array & pointers. - 16.
+Write a C program to implement Binary Search Technique using dynamic array. - 17.
 Write a C Program to sort a list of N elements using Merge sort technique. - 18.
 Write a C Program to sort a list of N elements using Quick sort technique. - 19.
-Write a C Program to Create Binary Tree. - 20.
-Write a C Program to Tree Traversal: In-order, Pre-order, Post-order.
+Write a C Program to Tree Traversal: In-order, Pre-order, Post-order. - 20.
+Write a C Program to Create Binary Tree.

-BCA-3.8-DSC-2C(Pr): CPP LAB
+BCA-3.8-DSC-2C(Pr): OOP with C++ LAB

 - 1. Demonstrate digital clock - 2.
 Calculate area and circumference of a circle using inline function - 3.
 Demonstrate default arguments function. - 4.
-Demonstrate object as function arguments and returning objects from function. - Input roll number, name, marks of three subjects and display total and average demonstrating array as object. - 6.
+Demonstrate object as function arguments and returning objects from function. - 5.
+Input roll number, name, marks of three subjects and display total and average demonstrating array as object. - 6.
 Swap two numbers using friend function. - 7.
 Demonstrate single inheritance. - 8.
 Demonstrate multiple inheritances. - 9.
 Perform addition of 2 matrices using operator overloading. - 10.
 Demonstrate multiplication of two matrices using operator overloading. - 11.
 Demonstrate to overload Arithmetic Assignment "+=" and "-=" operators - 12.
 Implement operations on stack. - 13.
 Demonstrate derived class constructor and overriding member functions in base and derived class. - 14.
 Sort elements using function template. - 15.
 Demonstrate class template. - 16.
 Demonstrate default constructor and parameterized constructor. - 17.
 Demonstrate copy constructor. - 18.
 Find area and circumference of rectangle and triangle using function overloading. - 19.
 Compare two strings using equal operator. - 20.
 Demonstrate virtual function.